 My imagination filled with scenes from my daughter’s day: I envisioned her feeling a wave of embarrassment as she entered her classroom and discovered all her classmates in pajamas.
 I also suspected one or more kids walked up to her asking why she didn’t have pajamas on – making her feel like a misfit.

 I felt terrible.
-How could I have messed up so badly and let her down?
+How could I have let her down?

 This wasn’t the first time I’d felt like a failure as a mother.
 Over the years, I’d racked up a good number of (in my mind) even more serious indiscretions.